Bob Leatherbarrow: Crackle Texture - Basics and Beyond

 Call 512-996-9060 to purchase.
 Or e-mail info@heliosglass.com

-Austin Originals Catered lunches included!
+5 days.
+10 students maximum.
+Local Austin eateries catered lunches included!
 (Let us know about any dietary considerations when you register.)

 Creating crackle textures with kilnformed glass powders was pioneered by Bob Leatherbarrow who has continued to explore and develop its design potential over the past 30 years.
 In this four-session masterclass, Bob will share his knowledge on crackle textures starting from the foundations and advancing to complex designs and compositions.